sassdawe/AzColorizerPreview/README.md

 ## Precedence of color settings

-Colors have a precedence order in which they get applied, for example when a color is set for a subscription that will be used, but when there is no match for the subscription the resource color will beused.
+Colors have a precedence order in which they get applied, for example when a color is set for a subscription that will be used, but when there is no match for the subscription the resource color will be used.

 The precedence order is the following: